meunomeecris/catto/README.md

 # Catto - Procrastination Time
-My Progress as an iOS Developer
+My Progress as an iOS Developer Swift | SwiftUI

 ## Overview
 Catto is a playful social app designed for moments of purr-crastination!
 Users can browse through an endless stream of adorable cat photos, add witty captions, and vote for their favorites.
 It's a fun and simple competition to discover the most creative or funniest caption, all while indulging in a love for cats.